jinghuazhao/INF/docs/rsid/README.md

     PVE = $\frac{\chi^2}{\chi^2+N-2}$

     The standard errors of both forms can be obtained via variance of a ratio (R/S).
-All the elements are listed in a table below.
+All the required elements are listed in a table below.

     Linear regression | $t$-statistic
     ------------------|--------------